This post may include affiliate links.

 Every gardener hates to see this.
 A perfectly formed, juicy tomato that’s ready to be picked…until you turn it over and find a dark, leathery spot underneath.

 This dark patch of evil is called “blossom end rot.”
 Believe it or not, the problem does not lie in the tomato plant itself—the problem is in your soil.
-And blossom end rot can happen to tomatoes, melons, peppers, or squash.
+And blossom end rot can happen to tomatoes, melons, eggplants, peppers, or squash.

 Thankfully, you can fix blossom end rot.
 While you can’t “heal” a individual vegetable that’s already damaged, you can prevent blossom end rot from happening again–on the same plant.